 Is this a transition audit?

 Every certification body (CB) will have their own process for determining audit time.
-Although they way audits are conducted may vary from CB to CB, they are required to meet the IAF requirements to maintain accreditation.
+Although the way audits are conducted may vary from CB to CB, they are required to meet the IAF requirements to maintain accreditation.
 Audit time may fluctuate between the initial, surveillance and recertification audits.
-A certification body could determine after an initial audit that more or less time is required for the surveillance audit.
+A certification body could determine, after an initial audit, that more or less time is required for the surveillance audit.
 Audit time may include remote auditing techniques such as web meetings, teleconferencing, and electronic verification of the client’s processes.
 This is not uncommon for certification bodies, especially for stage one audits.